square/sudo_pair/sudo_plugin-sys/README.md

 ## License

-`sudo_pair` is  distributed under the terms of both the Apache License (Version 2.0).
+`sudo_pair` is  distributed under the terms of the Apache License Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) for details.